Neebzan/vintage-story-dedicated-docker/README.md

 ## Description
 A simple image to run Vintage Story using docker.
 The container will download the server files with the given version number.
+Support for stable and unstable versions of the game

 ## Setup
 The setup requires a directory for the saves file, config files and logs to be defined, as well as a user with write access to this directory.
 That user's UID and GID must be set in the user parameter for the container.
 The mount should target `app/data`.